-Selected from hundreds of items, these fantastic star objects give a flavour of the new displays in the refurbished South End galleries.
-The new galleries are now open, so you can see these objects up close for yourself, when you visit.
+Selected from hundreds of items, these fantastic star objects give a flavour of the displays in the recently refurbished South End galleries.

 There is a link between Emma and Wedgwood’s stunning Portland Vase.
 The Portland Vase was copied from an ancient Roman cameo glass vase brought back to England in 1783 by Emma’s husband, Sir William Hamilton.